Nice and Marseille summoned as fallout from Ligue 1 clash continues

 "We found each other in danger.
 A lot of our players have been targeted or affected."

-France's minister for sport, Roxana Maracineanu, has called on football's authorities to take action against Nice for the "intolerable" behavior of their supporters.
+France's minister for sport, Roxana Maracineanu, has called on football's authorities to take action against Nice for the "intolerable" behaviour of their supporters.

 "The fight should never have taken place, people should never have been able to enter a field," she told BFM.